 People with disabilities represent around one-sixth of the EU's overall working-age population, but their employment rate is comparatively low.
 Yet with a little more help, millions of disabled Europeans could enter or re-enter the job market.
 Equal access to quality education and lifelong learning enables disabled people to participate fully in society and improve their quality of life.

-The EESC has set up a thematic study group on disability rights, composed of members from various EESC sections covering different policy areas and representing employers, workers and various interests.
+The EESC has set up a thematic study group on disability rights, composed of members from various EESC sections covering different policy areas and representing employers, workers and Diversity Europe groups.
 The goals of this group are:

 - to provide a forum for the civil society perspective, particularly for disabled persons’ organisations;